It's no surprise that we are in love with Greece, a charming, magical country with a wide diversity of sights to see and things to do.

 Corfu has rich history as it has been under rule of some of the most powerful empires in the world.
+Think the Venetian and British Empires.
 Because of this, Corfu has reaped the benefits of absorbing bits of each culture.
 On top of that, Corfu is home to some of the most beautiful beaches in Greece.

 Fun Fact: The Duke of Edinburgh was born in Corfu.

-Here are a few of our favorite spots in Corfu, Greece.
+Here are our must visit spots in Corfu, Greece.

 Corfu Town and the Old Fortress

-Kassiopi is a charming village in the north east of the island.
-Kassiopi has gorgeous beaches with stunning blue waters.
+Kassiopi is a charming village in the north east of the island, not too far from Sidari.
+It's a quiet little town with boutiques and restaurants.
+The beaches of Kassiopi are gorgeous with crystal clear waters.
+There are also a few secluded coves along the coast line.
+Perhaps the coolest part of visiting Kassiopi?
 From the beach, you can see panoramic views of the Albanian coast line.

 Day Trip to Paxos and Antipaxos